-I am a food freak, not just any food but good quality food, if I can get my protein from every day food sources such as meat, chicken, beef and fish for me that’s the best, but there are some days that training gets out of hand and I truly do try to kill the beast inside and train hard.
+I prefer to get my protein from everyday food sources such as meat, chicken, beef, and fish, for me that’s the best, however, there are some days that my training gets out of hand and I truly do try to kill the beast inside and train hard.

 What is whey protein?

 In simple terms, whey protein is a globular “somewhat water soluble” protein that is isolated from the whey itself.

 Concentrated whey protein contains low but significant amounts of fat, cholesterol, and carbohydrates in the form of lactose and usually contain anywhere between 28% -90% protein by weight.

-Whey protein isolate is probably the most popular protein found in most supplements, isolates use a process to remove almost all of the fat and lactose, however whey protein isolates are usually lower in bioactivated compounds but are more concentrated containing about 90% protein by weight.
+Whey protein isolate is probably the most popular protein found in most supplements, isolates use a process to remove almost all of the fat and lactose, however, whey protein isolates are usually lower in bioactivated compounds but are more concentrated containing about 90% protein by weight.

 Whey protein benefits

-Whey protein is a great source of concentrated branched chain amino acids which not only helps improve muscle synthesis, ongoing studies have shown that whey protein can help reduce the risk of heart disease, cancer, and diabetes, other benefits of whey protein include:
+Branched-chain amino acids not only helps improve muscle synthesis, but ongoing studies have shown that whey protein can help reduce the risk of heart disease, cancer, and diabetes.

 - Fuel muscles